 The Publish Wizard makes it easy to make your calendar a dynamic part of your own web site.
 You can either include your calendar as part of an existing page, or link to a full-page interactive calendar (or put it in a frame).
 You can also preview what your published calendar will look like.
 Get started by clicking the Publish button on the left-hand menu.

-There are different ways to publish your calendar, and each has its advantages and limitations.
+There are several different ways to publish your calendar, and each has its advantages and limitations.

 This is the simplest way to publish your calendar; the Publish Wizard will create the HTML for a link to a full-page view.